Skip to content

 • vScope runs as LOCAL_SYSTEM or a non-domain account

-• You need control over the principal and authentication method, e.g. access services with a keytab for UPN DOMAIN\svc_vscope or SPNs ldap/dc.domain.com@DOMAIN.COM or MSSQLSvc/sqlserver.domain.com@DOMAIN.COM
+• You need control over the principal and authentication method, e.g. access services with a keytab for UPN svc_vscope@DOMAIN.COM or SPNs ldap/dc.domain.com@DOMAIN.COM or MSSQLSvc/sqlserver.domain.com@DOMAIN.COM

 Configure with Java GSS library